-Exhuming means removing human remains from the ground.
-This could either a buried body or some cremated remains.
+Exhuming means removing human remains from the ground such as a buried body or some cremated remains.

 The reasons for exhuming human remains are usually to: